ETO Logo

 Top sources

-• Each cluster has a set of top sources, including each source’s name and the number of associated articles in the cluster.
+• Each cluster has a set of top sources (such as journals or preprint servers), including each source’s name and the number of associated articles in the cluster.

 • Top sources are defined as the sources of the most articles in the cluster published in the past 5 years.